Lockhart Youth Soccer Association

 Each player is recommended to bring at least two bottles of water to training, to limit the need for refills.
 You should not share water bottles and are not recommended to use public water fountains.
 Names should be clearly marked on water bottles.

 Limit any nonessential spectators.
 Preferably, only one parent should attend practice and should stay in their vehicle.
 Bleachers will be unavailable.
 Please bring your own chair and sit a minimum of 6 feet from other family groups.
+Face coverings will be required at the fields when entering/leaving and any other time social distance cannot be maintained (bathrooms, concession stand, etc.).

 Do not allow spitting and encourage everyone to cover their coughs and sneezes with a tissue or use the inside of their elbow.
 Used tissues should be thrown in the trash and hands washed immediately with soap and water for at least 20 seconds.